viamrobotics/docs/docs/program/SDK-as-client.md

 {{% /alert %}}

-### How to connect to your robot with Viam
+### Connection Code Snippets

-The easiest way to get started writing an application with Viam, is to navigate to the [robot page on the Viam app](https://app.viam.com/robots), select the **CODE SAMPLE** tab, and copy the boilerplate code from the section labeled **Python SDK** or **Go SDK**.
+To get starting writing connection and control code with your preferred SDK, navigate to your robot's page on [the Viam app](https://app.viam.com/robots), select the **CODE SAMPLE** tab, and copy the boilerplate code from the section labeled **Python SDK** or **Go SDK**.

-These code snippets imports all the necessary libraries and sets up a connection with the Viam app in the cloud.
+These connection code snippets import all the of necessary libraries and set up a connection with the Viam app in the cloud.

-{{% alert title="Caution" color="caution" %}}
-Do not share your robot secret or robot address publicly.
-Sharing this information compromises your system security by allowing unauthorized access to your computer.
-{{% /alert %}}

-The SDK connect script should look something like this:
+Your connection code snippet should look similar to this:

 {{< tabs >}}
 {{% tab name="Python" %}}